-A common marketing tactic — you may have experienced this — is when you’re forced to give your email address in order to access a freebie, like an e-book, webinar, video series, telesummit, email course, or “special report”.
+A common marketing tactic — you’ve probably experienced this — is when you’re forced to give your email address, in order to receive a freebie, such as an e-book, webinar, video series, telesummit, or email course.

-I built a 10,000+ email list by using a lead magnet of “free” webinars (which I also recently wrote about: No More Free Webinars.)
+I built a 10,000-person email list by using a lead magnet of a “free” webinar.

-I put “free” in quotes, because your attention is precious, not free and if I force you to exchange your email address for my webinar, then you “paid” for the webinar with your email address.
-The payment is steep: you had to contend with ongoing emails from me, that tried to sell you on various products & services.
+Why do I put “free” in quotes?
+Because your attention is valuable — not free — and if I force your email address in exchange for my webinar, then you have effectively paid for the webinar with ongoing clutter in your email inbox.
+(You had to contend with my ongoing emails that tried to sell you on various products & services.)

-Years later, as I transitioned towards authentic marketing, I deleted 90% of that email list, and only kept those who had recently engaged with my emails.
+Years later, I transitioned towards authentic marketing.
+I deleted 90% of my original email list, and only kept those who had engaged recently with my emails.

-I noticed that the people who inadvertently “subscribed” to my email list — when they registered for my “free" webinars — were by and large not opening my ongoing emails.
+I noticed this — the people who unknowingly “subscribed” to my email list when they really just wanted my “free” webinar — were mostly not opening my ongoing emails.

-Average email open rates are about 21%… and yet those of us using “lead magnets” were getting only 10–17% open rates.
+The average open rates of email newsletters are about 23%… and yet me and my colleagues who used “lead magnets” were getting only 10–17% open rates.
 Dismal.

-(Now that I’ve changed my strategy, my email open rates are 35-40%.
-More on this later.)
+(Now that I’ve changed my strategy, my email open rates are about 35%!)

-Realizing that the majority of my email “subscribers” (I put that in quotes because they didn’t intend to subscribe) did not look forward to my emails, no matter how well-written they were, was demoralizing.
+It felt demoralizing that the majority of my “subscribers” did not look forward to my emails, no matter how well-written.
+It didn’t help my creativity.